 Their white feathers and yellow skin give off the gentle image of chickens.
 Their feathers are bright white, giving the feeling of having clouds streaked with the rays of the sun walking around your backyard.
 These birds can tolerate being confined but would be happier and livelier if given the freedom to roam around.

 These birds are hardy in winter.
-Their feathers help them as insulators keeping them warm when the weather starts to get colder.
+Their feathers help them as insulators keeping them warm in times of harsh weather.
 However, there is a limit to this.
 They are prone to frostbites because of their single combs.
 Thus, when you live in a place where the temperature can drop to zero, it’s best to keep your White Plymouth Rock chickens inside a warm, well-insulated coop.
 Learn more about Plymouth Rock Chicken.

 Summary

-Given the additional information and the list of the top 9 white chicken breeds above, it would be easier to narrow down your options before selecting a breed.
+Given the additional information and the list of the top 10 white chicken breeds above, it would be easier to narrow down your options before selecting a breed.
 White chickens are one of the loveliest breeds out there in the poultry world.
-Choosing can be difficult, but once you make up your heart, it would be worth it.
+Choosing can be difficult, but once you make up your heart, it will be worth it.